nicrie/density_uncertainty/README.md

-# Code repository for the paper <TBD>
+# Code for the paper <TBD>

-This repository contains the code for the paper <TBD> by <TBD>.
+This repo contains the code behind <TBD> by <TBD>.

-This repository helps you to make predictions of oceanic surface density $\sigma_T$ using your own data.
-You can find an example of how to use the code in [this notebook](https://github.com/nicrie/density_uncertainty/blob/main/tutorial.ipynb)
+It helps you predict ocean surface density, $\sigma_T$, from your own data.

 ## Installation

-The code is written in Python 3.
+The project is in Python 3.
+The easiest way to get the right stack is via [conda](https://docs.conda.io/en/latest/):
-Installing the necessary dependencies to make predictions is easiest with [conda](https://docs.conda.io/en/latest/).

 ```bash